Through the Lens of a Child: Understanding How Children View the Israeli-Palestinian Conflict

 Educators who attended this workshop had the opportunity to:

 - explore how a Jewish American child’s understanding of the Israeli-Arab/Palestinian conflict develops between the ages of 6 and 14 (K-8)

 - reflect on their own approaches to teaching and discussing the conflict

 - feel more comfortable addressing the issue.

-Dr. Sivan Zakai leads the Children’s Learning about Israel Project, where she has studied the same group of Jewish children for the past nine years.
+Dr. Sivan Zakai led the Children’s Learning about Israel Project, where she studied the same group of Jewish children for over a decade.
 This longitudinal study is one of the first to shed light on elementary school children’s understanding of the Israeli-Arab/Palestinian conflict.
 A thought leader in Jewish education, her areas of expertise include curriculum design, history education, Israel education, and teaching controversial issues.
 She is the Sara S. Lee Associate Professor of Jewish Education at HUC-JIR/Los Angeles, and an affiliated scholar with the Jack, Joseph and Morton Mandel Center for Studies in Jewish Education.